RainsSoft/QuickUnity/README.md

 Singleton and BehaviourSingleton
 ==========
-You can use singleton design pattern easily when you inherit Singleton class and BehaviourSingleton class.
+You can use singleton design pattern easily when your class inherit from Singleton class or BehaviourSingleton class.